About Us

 Early postpartum

 Outside of the usual newborn struggles, the main struggle I had was with my body - it just didn’t work as well as it did before.
-Aches and pains long, a bulging belly that made me look like I am still pregnant months after birth (gather here my diastasis recti friends)…navigating postural challenges of breastfeeding with c-section recovery and all round weak tone was difficult, I am still working on it today.
+Aches and pains, a bulging belly that made me look like I am still pregnant months after birth (gather here my diastasis recti friends)…navigating postural challenges of breastfeeding with c-section recovery and all round weak tone was difficult, I am still working on it today.

 My experience, and that of close friends and family highlighted just how little structured support there is in the postnatal pathway for mothers.
 If you are a recent mum you will no doubt be aware of the ‘6 week check up’ - I think that’s about it, and that’s if you’re lucky enough to get a thorough review.